-Billy had another key role in his first year on the Committee.
+Billy had another key role in his first year on the committee.
 He served on a sub-committee that addressed community awareness.
-Out of this committee came a theme that is carried through the entire Report.
-In brief it is captured by the following statement: “All people, including people with intellectual disabilities, are endowed by their Creator with the same inherent value… But no amount of legislation that solely addresses government policy will ever be sufficient to create a truly inclusive society as long as the hearts and minds of the citizens of this country continue to harbor misinformed ideas and attitudes about people with intellectual disabilities.”
+Out of this committee came a theme that carried through the entire report.
+In brief it is captured by the following statement: “All people, including people with intellectual disabilities, are endowed by their creator with the same inherent value…bu no amount of legislation that solely addresses government policy will ever be sufficient to create a truly inclusive society as long as the hearts and minds of the citizens of this country continue to harbor misinformed ideas and attitudes about people with intellectual disabilities.”

-“It is indeed an honor to have a Board Member from our agency appointed to this position,” said Arc Board President Margie Lumbley.
+“It is indeed an hour to have Board Members from our agency appointed to this position,” sad Arc Board President Margie Lumbley.
 “It illustrates not only Arc Riverside’s and Billy’s commitment to advocacy but that people in high levels respect what we have done and continue to do.”

 Volunteers are appointed to the President’s Committee for a two-year term after a lengthy screening from a large pool of applicants.
-The Committee’s annual report to the president is used to identify areas where the administration can promote improvements in the lives of people of with developmental disabilities.
+The committee’s annual report to the president used to identify areas where the administration can promote improvements in the lives of people with developmental disabilities.

-For more information on the work of Billy Edwards and how to defend people with developmental disabilities, call us (951) 684-5141 or email us at email@example.com.
+For more information on he work of Billy Edwards and how to defend people with developmental disabilities, call us at (951) 688-5141 or email us at email@example.com